 Note: Effective communication and emotional intelligence are essential skills in the physical therapy profession.
-If disrespectful or aggressive communication occurs at any time during the application process, the student may be removed from the applicant pool.
+If disrespectful or unprofessional communication occurs at any time during the application process, this may be considered during the selection process.

 Program Contact Information:

 Susan DeSmith, PT, DPT PTA Program Director Office: FWB campus, Bldg.
 8, Room 871 Phone: (850)863-6511 Email: desmiths@nwfsc.edu